wchilders/golden-movie-ratio/README.md

 The project is organized as follows:

-- **Data Exploration:** Jupyter notebooks or scripts to explore the dataset.
+- **Data Exploration:** Jupyter notebooks to explore the dataset.

 - **Analysis:** Using Python with the Pandas package to clean the data.

-- **Visualizations :** Using Matplotlib and Plotly to visualize my findings.
+- **Visualizations :** Using Tableau to visualize my findings.

 ## Features